ortaman/serverless-forte/README.md

 .
-├── forte-app               <-- Source code for a lambda function │   └── forte-api           <-- Source code for based in Serverless Clean Architecture │       ├── infra           <-- Infrastucture variables │       ├── adapters        <-- Lambda function code
+├── forte-app               <-- Source code for a lambda function │   └── forte-api           <-- Source code for based in Serverless Clean Architecture │       ├── config          <-- Configuration variables │       ├── adapters        <-- Lambda function code
 │       ├── usecases        <-- This layer holds the business logic of our application │       ├── repository      <-- This layer is responsible for communicating with data sources, whether it is Database, another services, or external APIs